ethnzhng/ece-445/notebooks/benedicta/README.md

 ---
 ## 2/27/23
+Spoke to machine shop again about frame build and provided them with valve and tub.

 Finished variation 1 of PCB schematic.
 Will attend the PCB review session on 2/28/23 to get feedback.

 While working on PCB design and schematic, I realized that the oled display we were planning on using was a little small and couldnt find the exact components on kicad - need to import a library.
 I decided to switch to a 16x2 lcd display instead.